Massachusetts Board of Education: History

 The board was established in 1837 and is the second oldest state board of education in the United States.
 Governor Edward Everett had recommended the establishment of a board of education in his address to the 1837 legislature's opening session.
 His brief argument ran as follows:

 While nothing can be further from my purpose, than to disparage the common schools as they are, and while a deep sense of personal obligation to them will ever be cherished by me, it must yet be candidly admitted that they are susceptible of great improvements.
 The school houses might, in many cases, be rendered more commodious.
 Provision ought to be made for affording the advantages of education, throughout the whole year, to all of a proper age to receive it.
 Teachers well qualified to give elementary instruction in all the branches of useful knowledge, should be employed; and small school libraries, maps, globes, and requisite scientific apparatus should be furnished.
 I submit to the Legislature, whether the creation of a board of commissioners of schools, to serve without salary, with authority to appoint a secretary, on a reasonable compensation, to be paid from the school fund, would not be of great utility.

-The legislature's Committee on Education, led by Senate chairman Josiah Quincy, Jr. and House chairman James G. Carter, sponsored a bill which was initially soundly defeated in the House.
+The legislature's Committee on Education, led by Senate chairman Josiah Quincy Jr. and House chairman James G. Carter, sponsored a bill which was initially soundly defeated in the House.
 Largely as a result of efforts by Mr. Carter, the bill was eventually passed.
 Horace Mann, President of the Massachusetts State Senate at the time, was appointed the board's first Secretary.
+One of Mann's earliest backers was industrialist Edmund Dwight, who subsidized Mann's salary for the duration that he served as secretary, and for several years funded his successor.
+Dwight had such an influence on the boards establishment that following his death in 1849, the subsequent annual report lauded him saying:"it was through his exertions, perhaps, more than any other individual, that this Board was established...To obtain the highest order of talent in the office of its Secretary, he at the outset engaged to increase the compensation allowed to that officer by the State to an amount which secured that object...[when] it was feared that it would be difficult to obtain an appropriation from the legislature sufficient for the trial of the experiment, he promptly placed in the hands of the Secretary of the Board the sum of ten thousand dollars to be used for that purpose, on the condition that the State would appropriate an equal amount for the same object."